Harvard-Neutrino/prometheus/README.md

 While you can install `Prometheus` manually using the raw code from here, one can also download docker or singularity image with all dependencies prebuilt from: [repo](https://drive.google.com/drive/folders/1-PbSiZQr0n85g9PrhbHMeURDOA02QUSY?usp=sharing).

 Then load the docker image.
-In the container you would find hebe under /opt/hebe/ .
+In the container you would find prometheus under /home/myuser/prometheus .
+Note you may need to run bash + source /opt/.bashrc before using prometheus.

 We also offer a singularity image should you need it in the same [repo](https://drive.google.com/drive/folders/1-PbSiZQr0n85g9PrhbHMeURDOA02QUSY?usp=sharing), which may be useful for running simulations on a cluster.
 This are currently in beta and require some setup:

-1. Download the latest .sif file (currently v3.0.3)
+1. Download the latest .sif file (currently v1.0.2)
 2. run ``` singularity shell name_of_file.sif ```
 3. enter the /opt folder ```cd /opt ```
 4. source the bash file ``` source .bashrc ```
-5. clone hebe from the repository to a folder of your choice.
+5. clone prometheus from the repository to a folder of your choice.
 The setup should now be done

+Please note, that some systems still use older kernels not compatible with newer boost versions.
+In such a case use the containers with the "old" keyword.

 For GPU usage the repository offers a GPU docker image, which you will need to use to build an image yourself.
 Then you will also have to compile ppc (using e.g. make gpu in the PPC_CUDA folder) youself.
 Note that you may change the arch version in the makefile of PPC to do this, depending on your hardware.

-Next, if you want to run `Prometheus` for ice-based detectors, you will need to compile PPC

 ## Citation <a name="citation"></a>